SQLDrivenAbdul/MYGYM_Membership_Analysis/README.md

 - Optimize staffing and facility allocation across locations
 - Explore trends in retention, usage, and upgrade behavior

-I created a view to select coolumns needed for the analysis.

 ``` sql
 CREATE VIEW Gymnalytics